sts10/fgift/README.markdown

 FGift requires a NAMES file that describes the names and groups of the people who will be on your list.

 FGift can accept this file in two different formats: CSV or JSON.
-(FGift uses the file's extension to tell how to read the file, so be sure it is accurate.)
+(FGift uses **the file's extension** to determine how to parse the file, so be sure it is accurate: either `.csv` or `.json`.)

 ### Example NAMES file as CSV